-- Evaluation and assessment services; - Habilitative or rehabilitative care, including, but not limited to, occupational therapy, physical therapy, or speech therapy, or any combination of those therapies.
+- \geq Evaluation and assessment services. - \triangleright Habilitative or rehabilitative care, including, but not limited to, occupational therapy, physical therapy or speech therapy, or any combination of those therapies.
 See Therapies for Habilitative and Rehabilitative benefit limits for cost sharing.

-Behavior training and behavior management and applied behavior analysis, including but not limited to consultations, direct care, supervision, or treatment, or any combination thereof, for autism spectrum disorders provided by autism service providers.
+\triangleright Behavior training and behavior management and applied behavior analysis, including but not limited to consultations, direct care, supervision, treatment, or any combination thereof, for autism spectrum disorders provided by autism service providers.

-Applicable cost sharing for type of service.
+In network: Applicable cost sharing for type of service.
+Out of network: Not covered.